PratyushSrivastava9021/CollegeERP-Site/README.md

 1. Run `npm run build` to create production build
 2. Deploy the `frontend/dist` folder to platforms like Vercel, Netlify, or AWS S3

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🆘 Support

-If you encounter any issues or have questions:
-1. Check the existing issues
-2. Create a new issue with detailed information
-3. Contact the development team

 ## 🔮 Future Enhancements

 - [ ] Real-time notifications